xiwu5/mastermind-copilot/README.md

 - Returns a list of length 4
 - Each element in the list should be any of the following letters: R, O, Y, G, B, P

-### Wave 2: Validate Guesses and Game End Conditions
+#### Implement `validate_guess`

 Next, we need a way to check if a user's guess is of the correct length and only uses valid letters.

-#### Implement `validate_guess`

 To do so, implement the function called `validate_guess` in `game.py`.
 This function should have the following properties:

 - Has one parameter
     - `guess` describes some input list